saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 ## Objective

-Avail is rapidly advancing towards Mainnet readiness and we're calling on node operators to join the fray in our incentivized testnet program — Clash of Nodes.
-This pivotal program serves as the proving ground for the Avail network, offering participants a firsthand look at the base layer that will underpin a new era of rollup-centric blockchain infrastructure.
+Avail is rapidly advancing towards Mainnet readiness and we're calling on node operators to join the Clash of Nodes campaign.
+This campaign serves as the proving ground for the Avail network, offering participants a real-time look at the base layer that will underpin a new era of rollup-centric blockchain infrastructure.

-### A Campaign for Everyone
+### Who is Clash of Nodes For?
+A Campaign for Everyone

 #### Validators